radif/enron-email-mobile-search/README.md

 Enron Email Mobile Search
 =========================

 My take on the mobile Enron Email Search.
-The purpose is to achieve the fast search on the device across very large amount of data.
+The purpose is to achieve the fast search on the device across a very large data set without loading it into RAM.
 The data has to be indexed before running the code.
 Please, run indexer.rb , which will take the data from the "raw" folder and create or refresh the data in the index folder.

 The parser is in ruby, the mobile search is in c++, the mobile UI is obj-c